TreeMama/iSeaTree-React-Prototype/README.md

 - [react-native-cli](https://www.npmjs.com/package/react-native-cli).
 Install react-native-cli with `npm install –g react-native-cli`, or perhaps `sudo npm install –g react-native-cli`.

 This is a one-time setup for each computer you'll do Yarn/react-native-cli development on.

+Although we no longer use the Expo platform, there are still some Expo-prefixed node modules in use.
+This is not an oversight.

 ### Installation